loujaybee/guitar-lessons/lesson-8-improv-dorian.md

 ### Oye Como Va (Santana) Dorian G

 - Plays a Dominant A, then a D9
-- Fits with A Dorian
+- Fits with A Dorian & A Pentatonic
-- Fits with A Pentatonic
+- F# is the stand out tone for Dorian

-- F# is the stand out tone, play that for modal
+Backing:

-- When improvising try to end on A
+- (G) 2nd -> 4th (D)

 ```
 E|--5-----